nickhould/ethan/source/_posts/2012-01-15-bienvenue.markdown

 permalink: 2012/01/bienvenue
 ---

-Hi!
-After about six months, I've finally created a (functioning) design that I actually like.
+After about six months, countless designs, and head-desking, I've finally created a (functioning) design that I actually like.
 It's running on a modifed version of [Octopress](http://octopress.org/) that allows me to [tumblelog](http://kottke.org/05/10/tumblelogs).

+I've decided against importing my old Tumblr posts.
+Mainly because Tumblr's API is dumb (it uses XML with inconsistent tags!), but also because I want to start fresh.
+There's a lot of really terrible, non-informative posts there.

+The code for this site and the theme are [on Github](http://github.com/eturk/ethan).
+The [theme](https://github.com/eturk/ethan/tree/master/.themes/ethan) is under the MIT License, so you're free to do whatever you wish with it.

-All of my [Tumblr](http://ethnt.tumblr.com) posts will be ported over soon, but in the meantime, feel free to give me feedback on this design.
+I may or may not add comments to this site.
+In the meantime, feel free to talk to me on Twitter as [@ethnt](http://twitter.com/ethnt).

-Thanks!